SalomePlatform/shaper/src/BuildPlugin/doc/fillingFeature.rst

 Filling
 =======

-The Filling feature creates one or several faces using already existing edges or wires in other objects.
+Filling feature creates one or several faces using shapes already existing in other objects.

-To create filling in the active part:
+To create a filling in the active part:

 #. select in the Main Menu *Build - > Filling* item  or
 #. click **Filling** button in the toolbar